 Studying History with Science

-A series of rigorous scientific investigations carried out at the University of Leicester have unanimously identified King Richard III, the last Plantagenet king who died in 1485, from remains discovered at the site of an ancient church.
-The extended research team undertook a series of investigations, including: genealogy to identify living relatives of the deceased; DNA analysis to confirm a genetic match; psychology to re-assess Richard III’s personality; osteology to understand the way in which Richard III lived and died; forensic analysis to assess his wounds and carbon dating to investigate the age of the skeletal remains.
+A series of rigorous scientific investigations carried out at the University of Leicester unanimously identified King Richard III, the last Plantagenet king who died in 1485, from remains discovered at the site of an ancient church, which is a parking lot today.
+The extended research team undertook a series of investigations, including: genealogy to identify living relatives of the deceased; DNA analysis to confirm a genetic match; psychology to re-assess Richard III's personality; osteology to understand the way in which Richard III lived and died; forensic analysis to assess his wounds and carbon dating to investigate the age of the skeletal remains.

 The Science behind the Discovery